wnameless/workbook-accessor/README.md

 reader.toMaps();   // Returns a Iterable<Map<String, String>>
 ```

-More than one way to add a new row to a sheet.
+Add a new row to a sheet in different ways.
 ```java
 writer.addRow(Arrays.asList("a", "b", "c")); // Accepts any Iterable writer.addRow(123, "abc", new Date());       // Object VarArgs
 ```